-Travel accident and emergency insurance coverage is available for employees (free benefit) and students (cost for insurance from July 1, 2017 to June 30, 2018 is $50 per trip and payment is required upon registration in the GEO Travel Registration System) traveling on the following:
+Travel accident and emergency insurance coverage is available for employees (upon employment) and students (insurance payment is required upon registration in the GEO Travel Registration System) traveling on Covered Travel as defined by University Policy 1134, University Travel to International and/or Hazardous Locations.

-Awareness: Emergencies can escalate quickly when you are traveling away from home.
+Emergencies can escalate quickly when you are traveling away from home.
 To ensure the best possible coverage George Mason University has acquired the insurance services of Mercer Campus Travel Assistance Service.
-Mercer, in partnership with Chubb Insurance Company and iJet, provide evacuation, emergency and informational services.
+Mercer, in partnership with Chubb Insurance Company, provides evacuation, emergency and informational services.

 Studying and traveling abroad requires many of the same health and safety precautions that one would take in the U.S. However, participants need to be aware of additional risks that may be unique to traveling abroad and living in a particular country or region.
 It is recommended that student visit the State Department Advisories page as well as the country specific information available through our insurance provider portal, Mercer Travel Assist.